 Orgon’s location close to the Via Domitia trade route from Rome to Spain provided significant economic advantages during the Roman era.
 Those same benefits existed well into the Middle Ages.
 As a result, the hamlet of Orgon became a natural stopping point for anyone wishing to head south to Marseille or north towards the papal city of Avignon.

-The 13th century Porte de l’Hortet gateway, built into the town’s first ramparts, protected the castle.
-The château lays in ruins today, although not for the first time in its history.
+The 13th-century Porte de l’Hortet gateway, built into the town’s first ramparts, protected the castle.
+The château is in ruins today, although not for the first time.
 It was initially constructed as a fortified military post at the top of a rise for its tactical view over the Durance River valley.
-Most people drive by Orgon without giving the village a second thought, which is unfortunate as there is much history behind the old rampart walls.
+Most people drive by Orgon without considering the village, which is unfortunate as there is much history behind the old rampart walls.

 Porte Sainte-Anne was the primary gateway for travellers wishing to descend towards Marseille.

-Stroll through an opening in the original ramparts and hike up to the remaining walls of the once impressive castle (make sure to wear proper shoes).
-From that point, it is possible to visualise the first set of ramparts and trace the outline of the second larger circle of defence walls, most of which are still standing.
+Stroll through an opening in the original ramparts and hike up to the remaining walls of the once-impressive castle (make sure to wear proper shoes).
+From that point, it is possible to visualize the first set of ramparts and trace the outline of the second larger circle of defence walls, most of which are still standing.